Jeadie/Jeadie.github.io/blog/plausible.md

 permalink: /blog/plausible
 ---

 This page has analytics (if you snoop, you'll see it sending traffic to `analytics.jeadie.xyz`).
-I decided against the default Google Analytics, which leads to a string of alternative Saas, or self-hosting.
+I decided against the default Google Analytics, which leads to a string of alternative Saas services, or self-hosting.
+As a big fan of open source, self-hosting always seems fun, but comes with a littany of work, and upkeep.
+In praise of idleness (i.e. not maintaining a historic rube goldberg machine), I looked for the easiest and simple solution with all the features of modern analytics.
 Plausible seemed ideal (and perhaps [better](https://plausible.io/vs-google-analytics) than Google).
 For a site that gets no traffic (until you), I didn't want to pay $9/month.
 I went for self-hosting.
 In sum: I self-host Plausible on a single EC2 instance using a single file of work.
 It was easy.

 ## Setup
 1. Create an EC2 instance (`t3.micro` are on free tier).